VisitEverything you need to know before visiting the museum

 The Musée du Louvre

 Tickets can be used to access both the permanent collections and temporary exhibitions.
-In line with the measures taken to prevent the spread of COVID-19, all visitors, including those eligible for free admission, must book a time slot.
+Time-slot bookings are recommended, including for free-admission visitors.

 Tickets purchased online

--18 year olds, -26 year old residents of the EEA
+Under 18 year olds, under 26 year old residents of the EEA

 Map, entrances & directions

-The Pyramid is the main entrance to the museum.
-At peak times, you can access the museum via the Carrousel and Porte des Lions entrances.
+The Pyramid is the Louvre’s main entrance.
+At peak times, you may also be able to use the Carrousel or Porte des Lions entrances.

 Make the most of our services to enjoy your visit in optimal conditions.
 Staff members are at hand throughout the museum to provide up-to-date information on the museum and its amenities.